harshpatel097/Chess-Playing-AI-Bot/README.md

 		- Each for black and white
 			- King, Queen, Bishop, Knight, Rook, Pawn
 		- Empty class

 ## <a name="applications"></a>APPLICATIONS
+1. It can be used by beginners for learning and practicing the game.
+2. Instead of playing chess on a mobile or computer, we can play it using an actual chess set.

 ## <a name="future-scope"></a>FUTURE SCOPE
+1. The accuracy and repeatability of robotic arm can be improved by using better (and costlier) servo motors, replacing them with stepper motors or using encoders.
+2. The accuracy of piece detection greatly depends on the lighting conditions change.
+We can use floodlights to solve this.
+Also we can place the camera at a different place to capture the image from a different angle to improve accuracy.